 [Section 31B inserted by No. 68 of 2004 s.
 76.]

 31BA.
-Decision may be referred to Tribunal
+State mining engineer’s decision may be referred to Tribunal for review

 (1) If a person given notice of a decision under section 31AZ(3) is not satisfied with the State mining engineer’s decision under that section, the person may refer the matter to the Tribunal for further review.